-Retail dollar sales of craft increased 21%, to $26.8 billion, and now account for just under 27% of the $100 billion U.S. beer market (previously $94 billion).
-The primary reason for the larger dollar sales increase was the shift back in beer volume to bars and restaurants from packaged sales.
+Retail dollar sales of craft increased 5%, to $28.4 billion, and now account for 24.6% of the $115 billion U.S. beer market (previously $100 billion).
+The primary reasons for the larger dollar sales increase were price increases and the continued shift back in beer volume to bars and restaurants from packaged sales.

 These statistics use the craft brewer definition of a small and independent brewer, as well as six craft beer industry market segments as defined by the Brewers Association.
 More up to date statistics and analysis can be found in the Insights & Analysis section of the website.

 1 barrel = 31 US gallons

 Slide the bar at the top of the graph to see number of breweries from 1873 to present day.

 Recent U.S. Brewery Count

 |2015||2016||2017||2018||2019||2020||2021||2022||2021 to 2022 % Change|

 * Starting in 2019, Taprooms are their own separate category, so for comparable numbers, add 2019 taproom numbers.